 Connecticut short term disability benefits are an invaluable resource for many growing families.
 Many workers who commute out of state automatically enjoy income replacement.
 But what about those who don’t?

 Short term disability insurance in CT provides the solution.
 A policy helps support income during the time an employee is unable to work because of a covered accident or sickness.
-But many questions remain such as:

 - How does short term disability work:

 There are two types of CT short term disability forms to complete: a claims form, and policy application form.

 When applying for benefits the policyholder needs to complete the appropriate claims form.
 In most cases the form needs to be filled signed by the claimant’s doctor to certify the medical reason behind the disability.
 The claimant’s employer also needs to sign the form to certify the loss of income.
 Fax the completed form to the insurance carrier’s claims department.